benquinney/Markr/README.md

 1. Run the test import: curl "http://localhost:80/import/test.php"
 2. Run the test results: curl "http://localhost:80/results/?test_id=1234&action=test"

+### No rejection for missing items
+I have also not added any checking for if parts of the XML are missing sorry!!

 ### Example import with more than one result for the student
 ```
 curl -X POST -H 'Content-Type: text/xml+markr' http://localhost:80/import/ -d @- <<XML